 Employee Related Costs: Council resolved in terms of CR 14977 dated 29 September 2021, to implement the Salary and Wage Collective Agreement for the period 1 July 2021 to 30 June 2024.
-This Agreement will also result in the payment of a once-off non-pensionable cash allowance which will be paid with the February 2022 salary, to allow for provision on the 2021/22 Adjusted Budget.
-This amounts to R7,4 million.
+This Agreement resulted in the payment of a once-off non-pensionable cash allowance which has been paid in February 2022.
+This allowed for provision on the 2021/22 Adjusted Budget.
+This amounted to R7,4 million.